 All your favorite breakfast items including sausage, cheese and crispy and fluffy potatoes in one baked homestyle dish.
 Not just for breakfast either, this easy and budget-friendly tater tot breakfast casserole takes just over an hour!

 I can’t think of a better way to feed a hungry crowd than to make something easy, shareable, and satisfying.
 This tater tot breakfast casserole is one of my favorite make-ahead breakfast recipes similar to a long-standing favorite make-ahead breakfast casserole.
 It checks all of those boxes and then some!

-This casserole is fully loaded with savory breakfast items like taters, seasoned breakfast sausage, cheese, onions, bell peppers, and eggs!
+This casserole is similar to easy tater tot casserole, but for breakfast instead of dinner!
+It’s fully loaded with savory breakfast items like taters, seasoned breakfast sausage, cheese, onions, bell peppers, and eggs!
 It’s an all-in-one breakfast or brunch dish that is the ultimate in comfort food.

 You’ll have people running to the table when this flavor-loaded dish is on the menu.
 Think about making 2 because you know people will be asking for more!
 Or, better yet freeze one for later!

 What Are Tater Tots?